rudfoss/practical-react-with-typescript/README.md

 👀 Run this command in a terminal to verify that the installation worked.
 If it does not fail the tool has been installed correctly.

-**Note on building the solution branch**: Because NSwag is used to build TypeScript clients you need to install its prerequisites as well to perform a full build of the entire monorepo.
-See [Generating API clients](#generating-api-clients) for more information.

 ### Recommended

 The course will be using [Visual Studio Code](https://code.visualstudio.com) with [some extensions](#vscode-extensions) and customized settings.
 You are free to choose any IDE you want, but it is highly recommended that you choose one that [integrates well with Nx](https://nx.dev/core-features/integrate-with-editors).
 Plugins for the IDE are not strictly required, but it makes working with the project and with nx commands much easier.